gridsome/gridsome.org/docs/assets-fonts.md

 # Local Fonts
-It's important to note that the [aliases](/docs/directory-structure#aliases) mentioned in the Directory Structure don't work in your `<style>` tags because they aren't included into the Webpack bundle, so you need to use relative pathing to them.
+It's important to note that the [aliases](/docs/directory-structure#aliases) mentioned in the Directory Structure don't work in your `<style>` tags because they aren't included into the Webpack bundle, so you need to use a relative path to them.

 Given the following directory: